TosinISOGUN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * File 7-leet.c is a function that encodes a string into 1337.

-* File 8-rot13.c is a function that encodes a string using rot13.
+* File 100-rot13.c is a function that encodes a string using rot13.

+* File 101-print_number.c is a function that prints an integer.

 * File _putchar.c is a function that replaces the standard library function putchar().